xanderdeseyn/react-native-responsive-linechart/docusaurus/docs/line.md

 }
 ```

-the `scatter` theme defines how data points should be visualised.
+The `scatter` theme defines how data points should be visualised.
 Optionally, you can change the visualisation when a data point is selected.
+Use `dashArray` if you want to add dashes to the stroke (array of numbers).
+For the most basic use case, eg. 5px line, 5px open, 5px line, 5px open... just pass `[5]`.

 ## Examples